Find out more about our Top 10 ranked online master’s degree in social work.

 - Choose from three distinct concentrations: Community Practice for Social Change, Direct Practice (Children Youth and Families) and Direct Practice (Adult Mental Health)

 - Get hands-on field education experience integrated with coursework

-- Evidence of the capacity to succeed in graduate level social work education based on undergraduate coursework and any previous graduate work.
-Previous work must include courses in social and behavioral sciences strong enough to ensure the applicant’s ability to do creditable work at the graduate level.
+- Evidence of capacity to succeed in graduate-level education based on undergraduate work and any previous graduate work.
+Previous course work must include courses strong enough to ensure the applicant's ability to do creditable work at the graduate level.

-- Evidence of a combination of personal qualities and values that are considered essential for the professional practice of social work: strong moral character; strong analytical and communication skills; a caring and compassionate nature; and a personal commitment to social justice, empowering individuals, and serving vulnerable and under-represented groups.
+- Evidence of a combination of personal qualities and values that are considered essential for the professional practice of social work: strong moral character; strong analytical and verbal skills; a caring and compassionate nature; and a personal commitment to social justice, empowering individuals, and serving vulnerable and under-represented groups, communities and organizations.

-- The School may request a personal interview or additional information about an applicant if necessary
+- The school may request a personal interview or additional information about an applicant.

 The application for admission to the Master of Science in Social Administration (MSSA) includes the